Examining Deployment and Refinement of the VIOLA-AI Intracranial Hemorrhage Model Using an Interactive NeoMedSys Platform: Methods

-The training and test of VIOLA-AI leveraged a combination of in-house and public datasets, specifically INSTANCE \cite{li_state---art_2023} and BHSD \cite{wu_bhsd_2023}.
-Below is a detailed breakdown of the datasets used: \begin{itemize} \item \textbf{Public Datasets:} \begin{itemize} \item INSTANCE: Contributed 100 bleed-positive cases for initial model training. \item BHSD: Provided an additional 152 bleed-positive cases for model training and 35 cases specifically allocated for the hold-out test set. \end{itemize} \item \textbf{In-House Datasets:} \begin{itemize} \item Initial In-House Data: collected from local hospitals (but not from NeoMedSys), comprising 241 bleed-positive cases with an average age of 55.1 years (±25.4 years), ranging from 3 to 94 years.
-206 cases were used for training, while 35 cases were allocated for the hold-out test. \item New Annotations Data: Consisted of 40 newly refined annotated bleed-positive cases by radiologists on the NeoMedSys platform during online evaluation.
-Average age: 62.3 years (±21.2 years), ranging from 37 to 96 years. \end{itemize} \item \textbf{Test Datasets:} \begin{itemize} \item Hold-out Test Set: This set comprised 70 bleed-positive cases (35 from in-house data and 35 from the public BHSD dataset) and 150 bleed-negative cases (from the in-house Negative Test Set).
+\end{itemize} \item \textbf{Test Datasets:} \begin{itemize} \item Hold-out Test Set: This set comprised 70 bleed-positive cases (35 from in-house data and 35 from the public BHSD dataset) and 150 bleed-negative cases (from the in-house Negative Test Set).
 The average age was 51.8 years (±22.4 years), ranging from 8 to 96 years.
 This set was strictly reserved for final model evaluation and was not used during training or iterative refinement.
 It served as a benchmark to measure the model's performance and for model selection in the model deployment process. \item Online Test Set: This set included 154 bleed-positive cases and 150 bleed-negative cases (from the in-house Negative Test Set), used for the prospective, real-time evaluation of VIOLA-AI performance within the NeoMedSys platform during the study period.
 Average age: 60.9 years (±23.3 years), ranging from 6 to 96 years.
 This set was crucial for observing the model's behavior in a realistic clinical workflow. \item Negative Test Set: As noted earlier, this set comprised 150 bleed-negative cases sourced from in-house data, specifically selected as hard cases—those previously prone to false positives in earlier models during online testing.
 The average patient age was 59.1 years (±24.3 years), ranging from 18 to 96 years.
 These cases were shared across both the hold-out and online test sets to ensure a consistent assessment of the model's specificity across both test environments. \end{itemize} \end{itemize}

 VIOLA-AI underwent iterative improvements through increased training data as illustrated in Figure \ref{fig:data} Version 1 (Viola 1) was primarily trained on the INSTANCE public dataset.
 Version 2 (Viola 2) incorporated the BHSD public dataset and the initial in-house dataset.
 Version 3 (Viola 3) further incorporated the refined new annotations data in addition to previous datasets.